olets/zsh-abbr/README.md

 When zsh-abbr updates the user abbreviations storage file, global user abbreviations are moved to the top of the file.

-_It is possible for direct edits to the storage file to be lost_ if you make a change to the user abbreviations in a session that opened before the manual change was made.
+_It is possible for direct edits to the storage file to be lost_ if you start a zsh session, make a change in the file, and then make a change via the open session.
 Run `source ~/.zshrc` in all open sessions after directly editing the user abbreviations storage file.

 The user abbreviations storage file's default location is `${HOME}/.config/zsh/abbreviations`.
 Customize this by setting the `ZSH_USER_ABBREVIATIONS_PATH` variable in your `.zshrc` before loading zsh-abbr.